nibeditans/Kaggle-AI-Report-2023/README.md

 # Kaggle-AI-Report-2023

-The "Kaggle AI Report 2023" repository houses my notebook from a recent Kaggle competition that I participated in.
+The [Kaggle AI Report 2023](https://www.kaggle.com/code/nibeditasahu/kaggle-ai-report-2023) repository houses my notebook from a recent Kaggle competition that I participated in.
 This competition provided an exciting opportunity to apply data science and artificial intelligence techniques to tackle a specific problem.
 In this repository, you will find my comprehensive report, detailing the approach, methodologies, and insights gained from analyzing the competition's dataset.
 The notebook showcases my skills in data preprocessing, feature engineering, model development, and evaluation.
 By sharing this repository, I aim to contribute to the data science community, inspire fellow enthusiasts, and foster collaboration.

 ## Competition Overview